 Dizziness, especially when standing up

 Bladder infections from urine not flowing normally (urine retention)

 Depression and sleep problems

-Visual changes, including inability to see or drive in the dark
+Visual changes.
+These include not being able to see or drive in the dark.

 The symptoms of diabetic neuropathy may be like other health conditions.
 See your healthcare provider for a diagnosis.

-To diagnose neuropathy, you will need a physical exam and tests.
-During the physical exam, your healthcare provider may check your muscle strength and reflexes.
-He or she may also check how your nerves respond to:
+To diagnose diabetic neuropathy, you will need a physical exam and tests.
+Your healthcare provider may check your muscle strength and reflexes.
+Your provider may also check how your nerves respond to:

 Ultrasound to check for problems with the bladder